AllainPurrnal/allainbernal.com/README.md

 The main concept for this website is for it to appear as if the website visitor is looking into a shadow box.
 A shadow box is an enclosed glass-front display case containing objects presented in a thematic grouping with artistic or personal significance.

-With this idea in mind, I will recreate the look of a shadow box; filling it with was is personally significant to me.
+With this idea in mind, I will recreate the look of a shadow box; filling it with what is personally significant to me.

 ## Current Wireframe (WIP)